How knowledge transfer at Aston University drives business forward

-And while it’s true that technological revolution has brought about staggering improvements to life and work in ways we never thought possible, it’s also created a culture of frenzied competition.
-Today, every individual, company and country from Singapore to Switzerland is in a mad scramble to find the formula for the next Google or Facebook.
+And while it’s true that technological revolution has brought about staggering improvements to life and work in ways we never thought possible, it has also created a culture of frenzied competition.
+Today, every individual, company and country from Singapore to Switzerland is in a mad scramble to find the formula to be the next Google or Facebook.

-For businesses big or small, this is a race they can neither run, nor win, alone.
+For businesses big or small, this is a race they can neither run nor win, alone.
 In fact, this isn’t even a race – it’s a series of marathons.
-And no matter where you operate in the world, you will will need help to reach the finish line.
+And no matter where you operate in the world, you will need help to reach the finish line.

 In the UK, Knowledge Transfer Partnerships (KTP) offer that help.
 Funded by national innovation agency Innovate UK and created to plug innovation and productivity gaps, these partnerships connect businesses with universities on projects lasting between six and 36 months.

 Funding for the project is determined by the size of the company involved and the nature of the project.
 A KTP associate will be hired to work full time within the organisation to manage the project, with the firm also receiving access to university resources and relevant academic expertise.

 This arrangement enables companies to draw from a university’s vast bank of knowledge, on top of gaining access to its technology and talent pool, to solve an innovation challenge.

 Running for over 40 years, it has become a highly popular scheme, with many participating companies saying they’ve seen profitability rise significantly as a result of their work with the university.

 Yet, there remain others who have yet to make the leap, perhaps uncertain of how teaming up with academia would improve their business operations or meet their innovation needs.